qteatime/kate/docs/manuals/source/dev/manual/api/input.rst

 .. py:function:: is_pressed(key: InputKey) -> boolean

-   :param InputKey key: The button (one of the :ref:`button identifiers`) to test.
+   :param key: The button (one of the :ref:`button identifiers`) to test.
-   :returns: Whether the button is pressed at this point in time.
-   :rtype: boolean

    Tests whether the button is pressed at this point in time.
 This function does not require strong synchronisation, since the main thread cannot